Amits64/stock-widgets/README.md

-Here’s a complete **Repository Overview** for your Docker Hub page:

----

 ## **Stock Widgets – Docker Image**
 **Repository:** `amits64/stock-widgets`
 **Description:** Stock market dashboard using Nginx to serve analytics for Nifty 50 with dynamic updates & integrations.